-5.8.1 Conda fails to solve the environment
+5.8.1 Mamba fails to solve the environment

-If you see the text Solving environment: with the characters -\|/ rotating behind it for more than 10 minutes, conda may be having problems finding a working combination of versions of the packages that the ESMValTool depends on.
+If you see the text Solving environment: with the characters -\|/ rotating behind it for more than 10 minutes, mamba may be having problems finding a working combination of versions of the packages that the ESMValTool depends on.
 Because the ESMValTool is a community tool, there is no strict selection of which tools can be used and installing the ESMValTool requires installing almost any package that is available for processing climate data.
-To help conda solve the environment, you can try the following.
+To help mamba solve the environment, you can try the following.

-Always use the latest version of conda, as problems have been reported by people using older versions, to update, run:
+Always use the latest version of mamba, as problems have been reported by people using older versions, to update, run:

-'''

-conda update --name base conda
+mamba update --name base mamba

-'''

-Usually conda is much better at solving new environments than updating older environments, so it is often a good idea to create a new environment if updating does not work.
+Usually mamba is much better at solving new environments than updating older environments, so it is often a good idea to create a new environment if updating does not work.

-It can help conda if you let it know what version of certain packages you want, for example by running you ask for Python 3.8 specifically and that makes it much easier for conda to solve the environment, because now it can ignore any packages that were built for other Python versions.
+It can help mamba if you let it know what version of certain packages you want, for example by running you ask for Python 3.9 specifically and that makes it much easier for mamba to solve the environment, because now it can ignore any packages that were built for other Python versions.
 Note that, since the esmvaltool package is built with Python>=3.7, asking for an older Python version, e.g. python=3.6, in this way, it will result in installation failure.

 '''

-conda create -n esmvaltool -c conda-forge -c esmvalgroup esmvaltool python=3.8
+mamba create -n esmvaltool esmvaltool python=3.9

 '''